8 When Words Were Spoken

 “When the Indians meet Frenchmen whom they know, they hold out their hands to them and shake their hands a little, while inclining their heads a bit and saying to them always in their language: [ichla mongoula or te voilà, mon ami] “Here you are, my friend;”…When one enters their home, they say the word of greeting, ichla mongoula, which means what I have just said, Here you are, my friend; they shake hands, and tell one to sit down [chpenele] by pointing to a bed that serves for this purpose.
 They let somebody who has just arrived rest, and wait for him to speak first, because they assume that one must be breathless after a walk, and nobody dares to interrupt the silence that thus rules the hut.
 As soon as the one who just arrived begins to talk, the woman brings food that they happen to have ready.
 The master says: “Apas-Ich, eat!
 One must take of what they offer, as little as one may indeed wish to do so; because otherwise they would imagine that one despises them; after these little ceremonies, one talks about what one wants to trade with them or what one wishes them to do.”[63]

 Aside from du Pratz’s example, there are other historical examples of MTL in use.
-Bienville, one states, was fluent in it and utilized it when Henri de Tonti brought various Choctaw and Chickasaw Chiefs to Mobile in an effort to broker peace.
+Bienville, one states, was fluent in it and used it when Henri de Tonti brought various Choctaw and Chickasaw Chiefs to Mobile in an effort to broker peace.
 “With great ceremony the Indians were received in the fort’s plaza and invited to inspect gifts that included guns, powder and shot, knives, cooking wares, glass beads, and other attractive knick-knacks.
 Speaking through Bienville, who was fluent in the Mobilian trade jargon, Iberville instructed the chiefs.”[64]
-Alternatively, though French missionaries at times utilized MTL out of necessity, they preferred to learn and utilize a Nation’s pure language so as to more fully teach and share Christianity with the Native community.
+Alternatively, though French missionaries at times used MTL out of necessity, they preferred to learn and use a Nation’s pure language so as to more fully teach and share Christianity with the Native community.
 They believed that learning the language proper demonstrated commitment to the people with whom they worked.
 Unlike traders who worked with “scattered words,” missionaries needed to know the full language so “to preach and convert (they hoped) and perhaps to translate portions of liturgies, scripture or other books.”
 As a general rule, missionaries did not often rely on interpreters, particularly since they might “‘on Purpose give things a different and wrong Turn.’”
 Instead, missionaries strove to learn the proper language so to provide a “crucial means to convey and shape new religious knowledge.”[65]

 Mobilian Trade Language functioned as a true mediating language among Native peoples who spoke mutually unintelligible languages, but also between Native peoples and Europeans or even African slaves.
-The language itself contained elements of Choctaw, Chickasaw, Alabama, French and Spanish and perhaps even African languages, and was utilized for diplomacy and trade.
+The language itself contained elements of Choctaw, Chickasaw, Alabama, French and Spanish and perhaps even African languages, and was used for diplomacy and trade.
 As one Frenchman described it, MTL was “‘a kind of mother tongue which is general for all, and which is understood everywhere…When one knows it, one can travel through all this province [Louisiana] without needing an interpreter.’”[66]
 Indeed, one spoke MTL in East Texas, along the Red River, up to the Ohio, Illinois and Missouri Rivers, down through the Mississippi River Valley to the Gulf of Mexico.
 Regardless of its proliferation, it was only spoken as a second language, never a first.

 Mobilian Trade Language followed an object-subject-verb order and was not polysynthetic.
 Spoken as a second language, or even a third or fourth, it had grammatical structures and vocabulary consisting of words necessary for such vocations as trade or travel but perhaps not for abstract concepts such as religion.
-Unlike polysynthetic languages, Mobilian Trade Language utilized independent words.
+Unlike polysynthetic languages, Mobilian Trade Language used independent words.
 Kaufman provides a simple example with the expression “I cut you” in the polysynthetic Choctaw language and then MTL.

 Choctaw – chibashlilitok